 Experience Disney World Orlando.
 This park consists of Hollywood Studios, Epcot, Animal Kingdom Theme Park, Magic Kingdom, Walt Disney World Resort, Downtown Disney, Blizzard Beach, and Typhoon Lagoon.
 Plan to stay here for a day or two, if you want to enjoy all the attractions.

 Get your fill of fun at Universal Studios.
 Attractions include The Wizarding World of Harry Potter, Islands of Adventure, Volcano Bay, Universal Orlando Resort.
 You can easily spend a few days here.

-Bonus: You could easily extend this trip with onward routes to other cities such as Asheville, NC, Charleston SC, Hilton Head Island, Jekyll Island, before even getting to Florida.
+Bonus: You could easily extend this trip with onward routes to other cities such as Asheville, NC, Charleston, SC, Hilton Head Island, and Jekyll Island, before even getting to Florida.
 There are so many possibilities!

 Our travel tips: This is a long drive with many different route options.
 We recommend at least 3 days to complete the drive, more if you wanted time to explore other areas along the route.